My Galactocele Experience

 A Galactocele is Born

 My galactocele, which I typically call a milk cyst, developed in my right breast when my milk came in with our first son, Owen, back in August, 2014.
-I noticed it when I felt my breast (you get rather familiar with your body during pregnancy, birth, postpartum, and nursing).
+I noticed it when I felt my breast.
+(You get rather familiar with your body during pregnancy, birth, postpartum, and nursing.)
 This sucker was large, at least the size of two ping pong balls.
 It wasn’t painful when I was just sitting there minding my own business.
 It really only hurt when pressure was applied to my breast, like when people hugged me.

 A Pea?
 A Marble?

 After noticing the mass and being kinda freaked out, I called up my OBGYN, and was like “Yo, I gotta see you about this.”
 When I saw her she was all, “How big would you say it is?
 A pea?
 A marble?”
-I laughed and said “Feel for yourself.”
+I laughed and said, “Feel for yourself.”
 She examined my breast and said, “Wow.”
 She then sent me to the lactation consultant at the hospital right away.
-There was hope it was just a clogged duct that needed some help.
+There was hope it was just a clogged milk duct that needed some help.
 The LC couldn’t get it to budge by using warm compress and the hospital grade breast pump.
 She instructed me to go home, do warm compress (take a diaper, fill it with some water, throw it in the microwave for a little bit), massage, nurse, pump, yada yada yada.
 I tried that for a few days, but it didn’t work.
 So I called my OBGYN and she told me to schedule an ultrasound at the women’s center in the hospital.

 “We Won’t Know What It is Until We Empty It”

 They were really nice and had a nurse come in, talk me down, and hold my hand.
 I decided to let them aspirate the mass.
-They numbed the area of my breast the syringe would need to travel through, and then they inserted a giant needle into my breast, guided by ultrasound, and withdrew 50 mL of breast milk from the mass.
+They numbed the area of my breast the syringe would need to travel through.
+Then, they inserted a giant needle into my breast, guided by ultrasound, and withdrew 50 mL of breast milk from the mass.
 (I couldn’t take the milk home with me.
 It was tainted by the numbing meds they injected into my breast and the galactocele.)
 There was hope it wouldn’t fill back up.
 But within 24 hours, it was a raging galactocele once more.

 To give you an idea of the size, this bottle holds 60mL (~2 oz) of fluid.

 I had a follow up ultrasound 5 weeks later.
-This time they spotted some “questionable tissue” inside the cyst, so they suggested another aspiration and a needle biopsy to check for cancer.
+This time they spotted some “questionable tissue” inside the filled cyst, so they suggested another aspiration and a needle biopsy to check for cancer.
 The needle biopsy was not the most pleasurable procedure– it’s a large gauge needle that goes in and suctions out the tissue.
 They aspirated 45 mL of breast milk that time.
-When they did the biopsy it caused a hematoma inside the galactocele, so every time I expressed breast milk, for the next week, blood would also come out– some call it ‘strawberry milk’.
+When they did the biopsy it caused a hematoma inside the galactocele.
+So every time I expressed breast milk, for the next week, blood would also come out– some call it ‘strawberry milk’.
 While this wasn’t painful, it was slightly unsettling.
 Mentally, I had a hard time nursing Owen and allowing him to drink my blood so I would pump and dump.
-But my supply started to dip so I said, “screw it, I made this kid inside my body” and started nursing him again on that breast.
+But my supply started to dip so I said, “Screw it, I made this kid inside my body” and started nursing him again on that breast.
 Him drinking a little of my blood was totally harmless, according to his pediatrician.
 And I could tell when the bleeding had stopped because his stools became lighter in color.
 I KNOW this sounds so weird and creepy, but I’m sharing this in case someone else is going through this and is freaked out about feeding their baby breast milk with a dash of blood.